fmager/real-time/m0_introduction/s0_intro_to_computing.md

 [HLSL](https://en.wikipedia.org/wiki/High-Level_Shader_Language),
 [WGSL](https://en.wikipedia.org/wiki/Shading_language#WebGPU_Shading_Language) and
 [MSL](https://en.wikipedia.org/wiki/Metal_(API)) are all shading languages developed for graphics APIs.
 OpenGL, DirectX, WebGPU and Metal, respectively.
-GLSL is also the main language of Vulkan, but HLSL is also seeing rising popularity.
+GLSL is the main shader language of Vulkan, but HLSL is also seeing rising popularity in that community.
 Lately, the tooling for cross compiling and running the same shaders on different graphics APIs has become a lot better.
 Shaders can be compiled to SPIR-V, an intermediate representation, sort of like the byte code we discussed earlier.
 This allows the platform independent SPIR-V to be translated to the specific instructions